Kingsbridge, Bronx: Health

-As of 2018, preterm births are slightly more common in Kingsbridge and Riverdale than in other places citywide, though births to teenage mothers are less common.
+As of 2018, preterm births were slightly more common in Kingsbridge and Riverdale than in other places citywide, though births to teenage mothers were less common.
 In Kingsbridge and Riverdale, there were 89 preterm births per 1,000 live births (compared to 87 per 1,000 citywide), and 13.1 births to teenage mothers per 1,000 live births (compared to 19.3 per 1,000 citywide).
-Kingsbridge and Riverdale has a relatively average population of residents who are uninsured.
+Kingsbridge and Riverdale have a relatively average population of residents who are uninsured.
 In 2018, this population of uninsured residents was estimated to be 16%, higher than the citywide rate of 12%.

 The concentration of fine particulate matter, the deadliest type of air pollutant, in Kingsbridge and Riverdale is 0.0075 mg/m3, more than the city average.
 Ten percent of Kingsbridge and Riverdale residents are smokers, which is lower than the city average of 14% of residents being smokers.
 In Kingsbridge and Riverdale, 24% of residents are obese, 12% are diabetic, and 28% have high blood pressure—compared to the citywide averages of 24%, 11%, and 28% respectively.
 In addition, 21% of children are obese, compared to the citywide average of 20%.

-Eighty-six percent of residents eat some fruits and vegetables every day, which is less than the city's average of 87%.
+Eighty-six percent of residents eat some fruits and vegetables every day, which is slightly less than the city's average of 87%.
 In 2018, 83% of residents described their health as "good", "very good", or "excellent", higher than the city's average of 78%.
 For every supermarket in Kingsbridge and Riverdale, there are 10 bodegas.

-The nearest hospitals are James J. Peters VA Medical Center in Kingsbridge Heights, North Central Bronx Hospital and Montefiore Medical Center in Norwood.
+The nearest hospitals are James J. Peters VA Medical Center in Kingsbridge Heights, North Central Bronx Hospital, and Montefiore Medical Center in Norwood.